 Notes:

 - You can use sweet potatoes instead of white potatoes in this recipe.
 You’ll end up with a sweet potato shepherd’s pie.
+You might also like to add things like cauliflower, butternut squash, or parsnips to your mash.

 - Store in the fridge in an airtight container for up to 3 days, or in the freezer you can freeze individual portions for up to 3 months.